Frequently Asked Questions

 Self resetting fuses generally have a much lower internal resistance and do not require replacement once tripped.

 The downside is that they do allow the aeg to be used once they have cooled down so if the problem has not been addressed, further damage may be caused.

-Intrinsically self-protecting circuits are a specific circuit layouts found in high end computerised MOSFETs that monitors the power going to the motor and cuts it off in the event of failure.
+Intrinsically self-protecting circuits are specific circuit layouts found in high end computerised MOSFETs that monitor the power going to the motor and cut it off in the event of failure.
 They can be thought of as ‘smart’ fuses and are the best possible solution to protecting expensive gearboxes.

 Many folks will jump at the opportunity to tell you how long they’ve been running their aeg without a fuse and, unfortunately, so will many techs.

 To them I say, cool.
 I’m glad your aeg hasn’t run into any problems.

 A fuse is there to prevent the worst happening, much like a seatbelt in a car.

 You could drive a car for decades without a single accident and you would be fine.

 But if something were to happen, you’d be much worse off.

 25. Recommended upgrades on a budget